Policies vs Standards vs Controls vs Procedures

 Click here for a free guide

-What is the difference between a policy and a standard?
+While policies and standards are both governance documents, each serves a unique role.
 In simple terms, a policy is a high-level statement of management intent that formally establishes requirements to guide decisions and achieve rational outcomes.
 A policy is intended to come from the CEO or board of directors that has strategic implications.
-However, a standard is a formally-established requirement in regard to a process, action or configuration that is meant to be an objective, quantifiable expectation to be met (e.g., 8 character password, change passwords every 90 days, etc.).
+However, a standard is a formally-established requirement in regard to a process, action or configuration that is meant to be an objective, quantifiable expectation to be met (e.g., 12 character password, change passwords every 90 days, etc.).

 In reality, no one should ever ask for an exception to a policy.
 Exceptions should only be for standards when there is a legitimate business reason or technical limitation that precludes a standard from being followed (e.g., vulnerability scanning exception for a "fragile" application that breaks when scanned by the default scanning profile).
 It is important that if a standard is granted an exception, there should be a compensating control placed to reduce that increased risk from the lack of the required standard (e.g., segment off the application that cannot be scanned for vulnerabilities).